KDE/documentation-docs-labplot-org/source/index.rst

 ..
 This is a comment and is not visible in the documentation.

 .. meta::
-   :description: The LabPlot User Manual
+   :description: The LabPlot User Guide
    :keywords: LabPlot, documentation, user manual, data analysis, data visualization, curve fitting, open source, free, help, learn

 .. metadata-placeholder